psuryateja123/cypress_meetup_demo/README.md

 #### Running tests: Considered that you have already cloned the project.
 You can run tests in two ways - using Dashboard and using Commandline.

-* Using Dashboard: Navigate to top level of the Cypress folder structure.
+#### Using Dashboard: Navigate to top level of the Cypress folder structure.
 * Type npx cypress open
 * A dashboard appears, click on any test that you wish to run.
-* Once click, browser will be opened and tests will run in them.
+* Once clicked, then browser will be opened and test will run on it.

-* Using Command Line or CI:
+#### Using Command Line or CI:
 * Type
 ```
 npm run cypress_tests